-If a Budget Center incurs an overall deficit for any given year, the following sequential steps will be implemented:
+If a college incurs an overall deficit for any given year, the following sequential steps will be implemented:

-The Budget Center reserve shall first be used to cover any deficit.
-If reserves are not sufficient to cover budget expenses and/or reserves are not able to be replenished the following year, then the Budget Center is to prepare an expenditure reduction plan and/or submit a request for the use of District Reserves to help offset the deficit.
-The expenditure reduction plan and/or a request to use District Reserves is to be submitted to FRC.
-If FRC agrees with the expenditure reduction plan and/or the request to use District Reserves, it will forward the recommendation to District Council for review and recommendation to the Chancellor who will make the final determination.
+The college reserve shall first be used to cover any deficit (structural and/or one-time).
+If reserves are not sufficient to cover the deficit, then the college is to prepare an immediate expenditure reduction plan that covers the amount of deficit along with a plan to replenish the 1% minimum reserve level.
+Once the college reserve has been exhausted, in circumstances when any remaining deficit is greater than 1.5% of budgeted Fund 11 expenditures, and a reduction plan has been prepared up to the 1.5% level, the college may request a temporary loan from District Reserves.
+The request, including a proposed payback period, should be submitted to FRC for review.
+If FRC supports the request, it will forward the recommendation to District Council for review and recommendation to the Chancellor who will make the final determination.